Proton Therapy for Small Cell Lung Cancer

 The trial information does not specify whether you need to stop taking your current medications.
 It's best to discuss this with the trial coordinators or your doctor.

-Is proton therapy safe for treating lung cancer?
+What prior data suggests that intensity-modulated proton therapy is safe for small cell lung cancer?

 Kristin Higgins, MD